JEWISH EAST END OF LONDON PHOTO GALLERY & COMMENTARY

 His children were clearly upset about the whole affair, and all changed their name from Isaacs to Henry.
 Except my grandad.

-Elijah duly met his end, rejected by his children and died in the Liverpool Workhouse infirmary and was buried in an unmarked grave in a plot reserved for penniless catholics.
+Elijah duly met his end, rejected by his children and died in the Liverpool Workhouse infirmary and was buried in an unmarked grave in a plot reserved for penniless Catholics.
 His second wife died shortly afterwards.

 Things could have been so different.
-Around 1892 a chap by the name of Marks, visiting Liverpool, asked him if he was interested in joining him and opening a chain of habberdashers....
+Around 1892 a chap by the name of Marks, visiting Liverpool, asked him if he was interested in joining him and opening a chain of haberdashers....
 Elijah, it is said, had other things on his mind and declined, leaving the way open for a Mr Spencer.

 Best regards